JoelNiklaus/LEXTREME/README.md

 ### How reproduce the results of the paper?

 It is possible to reproduce the results of the paper by running the finetung for each dataset separately.
-The hyperparamters predefined in the scripts so that no adjustments are needed.
-Alternatively, you can run ```main.py``` which, in a nutshell, will generate bash scripts and run them on every available GPU your system.
+Alternatively, you can run ```main.py``` which, in a nutshell, will generate bash scripts for each dataset with the necessary hyperparameters and run them on every available GPU in your system (if available).

 The following command will make sure that you run all experiments as described in the paper: